I study and write about one's emotional response in relationships to improve well-being for a healthy perspective with self-awareness.

-Do you spend time with people who you consider to be your friends but you always feel a lack of something?
-Maybe you're feeling that they are on a different wavelength.
-Or maybe your interests and capabilities are totally different than theirs.
+Do you spend time with people you consider to be your friends but you always feel a lack of something?
+Maybe your interests and abilities are different than theirs.

 Nevertheless, you spend time with them anyway.
-After all, they are good people and you care for them.
-In addition, you think that they care for you too.
+After all, they are good people.
+You care for them, and you think they care for you too.

-However, the reality is that you are too much more intelligent than they are.
-Somehow you befriended them anyway.
+However, the reality is that you are much more intelligent than they are.
+Yet, somehow you befriended them anyway.

 The fact of the matter is that you have many more meaningful interests.
 You understand things much better than they do.
-When you try to explain anything to them about something important, you find the effort totally in vain.
+So when you try to explain anything to them about something important, you find the effort totally in vain.

-Maybe it's time to give some thought to your life.
-Think about the people you have been letting into your life.
-Are they actually offering value to you, or are you just throwing time away getting together all the time?
+Maybe it's time to give some thought to the kind of people you have been letting into your life.
+Are they indeed offering any value to you?

 Here are eight characteristics that you should pay attention to when considering the qualities of good friends.